Understanding Calculus: Problems, Solutions, and Tips

 In conclusion, Understanding Calculus: Problems, Solutions, and Tips from The Great Courses Signature Collection is an excellent resource for anyone who wants to learn calculus.
 Bruce H. Edwards' expertise as a mathematics professor shines through, making otherwise inaccessible concepts understandable to all.
 The use of visuals, diverse range of problems, and tips for solving problems are just a few of the things that make this show a valuable tool for any calculus student.

-Understanding Calculus: Problems, Solutions, and Tips is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on March 5, 2010.
+Understanding Calculus: Problems, Solutions, and Tips is a series that ran for 1 seasons (36 episodes) between March 5, 2010 and on The Great Courses Signature Collection

 Filter by Source